Optimal Common-Mode RF Current and Noise Elimination for TX antenna

 Summary

-- Don’t forget rotor/control cable chokes.
+- Don’t forget rotor, control, data, and power cable chokes.

 Mini‑FAQ